MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 ### Cutscene 92

 `Partner Normal`
 `Partner Name`: Is this...
 The top floor?

 💬: Who goes there?!
 Who dares to trespass upon my airspace?!

 `Partner Normal`
 `Partner Name`: That voice...
 Could it be Rayquaza?

+`Rayquaza Normal`
-Rayquaza: Indeed I am.
+`Rayquaza Name`: Indeed I am.
 The sky is my domain.

+`Rayquaza Normal`
-Rayquaza: Depart at once!
+`Rayquaza Name`: Depart at once!

 `Partner Worried`
 `Partner Name`: But...
 We don't have the time to argue.

 `Partner Worried`
 `Partner Name`: We came here because we need your help...

+`Rayquaza Normal`
-Rayquaza: Never!
+`Rayquaza Name`: Never!

 Gyaaaaaaaaaaaaaaaah!

+`Rayquaza Normal`
-Rayquaza: I am a being of the sky, and you are but denizens of the ground.
+`Rayquaza Name`: I am a being of the sky, and you are but denizens of the ground.

+`Rayquaza Normal`
-Rayquaza: To each, there is a world destined as their own!
+`Rayquaza Name`: To each, there is a world destined as their own!

+`Rayquaza Normal`
-Rayquaza: For hundreds of millions of years, never once have I descended to the ground!
+`Rayquaza Name`: For hundreds of millions of years, never once have I descended to the ground!

+`Rayquaza Normal`
-Rayquaza: And the opposite shall also hjold true!
+`Rayquaza Name`: And the opposite shall also hjold true!

+`Rayquaza Normal`
-Rayquaza: Let there be no mercy for those that defy the laws of nature!
+`Rayquaza Name`: Let there be no mercy for those that defy the laws of nature!

+`Rayquaza Normal`
-Rayquaza: Prepare for the end!
+`Rayquaza Name`: Prepare for the end!

 ### Cutscene 93

 Gyaaaaaaaaaaaaaaaah!

 ...Gwaargh!

 Gyaaaaaaaaaaaaaaaah!

 `Partner Surprised`